asciamanna/asciamanna.github.io/_drafts/creating-a-great-development-culture-continuous-learning.md

 Too often a team will accept the codebase as their reality, put blinders on and maintain that low quality.
 It helps to see what others are doing.
 It is a huge motivator to see well crafted code, how easy it is to maintain, to unit test, and to reason about.
 It gives the team a tangible goal to strive for.

 ###Read
 Start a reading group at work.
-There are so many great software development books and blogs today.
+There are so many great software development books and blogs available.
 You can seriously level-up your development skills by reading a few fantastic books.
 A reading group at work is another opportunity to learn and talk about quality and improvement as a team.

 ###We are not Unique